bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.7.0 alpha 2 - 2019/01/30 =
+* Feature - Add a WC product to cart when you click on an event or when you submit a booking form
 * Feature - Redirect to a URL when you click on an event or when you submit a booking form
-* Feature - Redirect to a product page when you click on an event or when you submit a booking form
+* Feature - Redirect to a WC product page when you click on an event or when you submit a booking form
 * Feature - Backup, archive and restore old bookings and events
 * Feature - Support WP tools for exporting and erasing personal data
 * Feature - Edit users phone number on their profile page
-* Tweak - Allow HTML in the title of events and groups of events
+* Tweak - Allow HTML in events and groups of events title
+* Tweak - Notifications are send to the user when he cancels or reschedule a booking from the frontend
 * Tweak - Order calendars, activities, group categories and groups of events by title
 * Tweak - Backend javascript and css files are loaded only on Booking Activities screens to avoid conflicts
 * Tweak - List of activities in calendar editor can now be scrolled
-* Tweak - Notifications are send to the user when he cancels or reschedule a booking from the frontend
-* Tweak - Limit the amount of emails that can be sent to a single user per minute (20), hour (200) and day (2000) (spam protection)
 * Tweak - Add the {booking_list_raw} notification tag
 * Tweak - Support more parameters in bookingactivities_list shortcode (all booking filters)
-* Tweak - Allow to filter bookings by user ID even if it is not in the list
+* Tweak - Allow to filter bookings by user even if the user is not in the selectbox
+* Tweak - Limit the amount of emails that can be sent to a single user per minute (20), hour (200) and day (2000) (spam protection)
 * Fix - Notification were sometimes sent twice when used with WooCommerce
 * Fix - Overlapping of the event list in emails
 * Fix - WC order became "refunded" when a reservation was refunded, even if another reservation was still "cancelled"